Erica Dhawan

 Why organisations work with Erica Dhawan

-- The work has been pressure-tested across unusually wide terrain: World Economic Forum, US Army, Coca-Cola, FedEx, Goldman Sachs, Walmart and Cisco.
-The frameworks travel across sector, hierarchy and culture.
+- The frameworks have been applied at the World Economic Forum, the US Army, Coca-Cola, FedEx, Goldman Sachs, Walmart and Cisco, across sector, hierarchy and culture.

 Biography highlights

-- Author of the forthcoming Use Your Brain: How to Think Deeper in a World on Autopilot, on rebuilding judgment as AI accelerates everyday work.
+- Author of Use Your Brain: Think Deeper in a World on Autopilot, St Martin’s Press, January 2027, on protecting judgment as AI accelerates everyday work.

-- TED speaker; talk on connection across distance has surpassed 2 million views.
+- Ranked number one female keynote speaker by Real Leaders; TED talk on connection across distance has passed two million views.

 Biography